Wildflower & BNG Seeding Contractors UK

 Recent Wildflower & BNG Seeding Projects

-Conventional seeding to establish wildflower grassland habitat for formal BNG unit registration through the Environment Bank marketplace.
-CDTS North & West used a low ground pressure Aebi Terratrac with front and rear cultivators to prepare and seed the wetland parcels without causing ground damage.
-Worked to an ecologist's habitat management plan.
-Establishment confirmed across both parcels.
+Solution: Conventional seeding to an ecologist's Habitat Management Plan, using a low ground pressure Aebi Terratrac with front and rear cultivators to prepare and seed the parcels without ground damage.

 Client: Environment Bank